CaptainSapphire/PH-s-Blog/_posts/2024-08-15-Email-Etiquette.md

 in regards to a group assignment.
 If you're addressing a stranger or a person of respect, then "dear' works best.
 Ensure you use their correct title in correspondence such as Ms./Mr./Mrs. (If in doubt about a woman’s marriage status, use Ms.)

-# 3: A kind Welcome
+# 3: A Kind Welcome
 This step is the simplest.
 "I hope your week has been going well!" or something of the sort is all you need.
 It sets your tone for the email and demonstrates you care about the individual you are emailing.